Lines on K3 quartic surfaces in characteristic 3: Bounds on the valency

-Suppose now that $\ell$ has no point of ramification index $2$, i.e., $\ell$ has ramification $3_4$.
-If the ramified fiber $F_0$ is of type $\II$, then there can be at most $24-3 = 21$ lines meeting $\ell$.
-If $F_0$ splits into three concurrent lines, then $e(F_0) + \delta_0 \geq 5$ (type $\IV$ has wild ramification, too), which means that the contribution to $v(\ell)$ of the other fibers is not greater than $24-5 = 19$.
-Nonetheless, by Remark \ref{rmk:e=v} this contribution cannot be exactly $19$, since $19$ is not divisible by $3$; hence, again, we can have at most 18 lines meeting $\ell$. \endproof
+Suppose now that \(\ell\) has no point of ramification index \(2\), ie \(\ell\) has ramification~\(3_4\).
+If the ramified fiber \(F_0\) is of type~\(\II\), then there can be at most \(24-3 = 21\) lines meeting \(\ell\).
+Otherwise, \(F_0\) splits into three concurrent lines by \autoref{lemma:2ndkind-ram3_4}.
+Then, \(e(F_0) + \delta_0 \geq 5\) (type~\(\IV\) has wild ramification, too), which means that the contribution to \(v(\ell)\) of the other fibers is not greater than \(24-5 = 19\).
+Nonetheless, by \autoref{rmk:e=v} this contribution cannot be exactly \(19\), since \(19\) is not divisible by \(3\).
+Hence, again, we can have at most \(3 +18 = 21\) lines intersecting~\(\ell\). \endproof

-\begin{example} The following surface contains a separable line ($x_0 = x_1 = 0$) of ramification $2_13_3$ with valency $21$:
+\begin{example} The following surface contains a separable elliptic line (\(x_0 = x_1 = 0\)) of ramification \(2_1 3_3\) with valency \(21\):

 \end{example}